preactjs/signals/README.md

 ### `signal(initialValue)`

 The `signal` function creates a new signal.
 A signal is a container for a value that can change over time.
-You can read a signal's value or subscribe to value updates by accessing the its `.value` property.
+You can read a signal's value or subscribe to value updates by accessing its `.value` property.

 ```js
 import { signal } from "@preact/signals-core";